 How do I choose the right program for me?

 Selecting a residency is a difficult task.
-While it often may feel like you are trying to sell yourself to the residency program, you need to make sure that the residency program is also a good fit for you and not simply vice versa.
+While it often may feel like you are trying to sell yourself to the residency program, you need to make sure that the residency program is also a good fit for you also.
 On your interviews, you should be also interviewing the residency program to see if they align with your goals and needs.
 Consider the patient population you want to serve, the colleagues you would work with (do you get along with the residents?), your main goals of residency (do you want a strong base in psychotherapy? more hands-on procedures? more clinic time than inpatient? strong research facilities?), the location (community hospital, rural, urban? close to your family? a new location away from family? climate?), the activities outside of work, and your lifestyle.
-Giving weights to these different factors can also help you rank what programs best align with your goals.
+Giving weights to these different factors can help you rank what programs best align with your goals.

-How many programs are there?
+How many combined programs exist?

 Given the small number of programs, do most residents apply to the individual specialties in addition to the combined programs?